delipl/CalkaBot/README.md

 CałkaBots 3d0 and 3k0 are comming.

-To program BluePill from hid bootloader it is nessesery to refresh flash data in STM32CUBE
+To program BluePill from hid bootloader it is nessesery to refresh flash data in STM32CUBE To run STM32CubeProgrammer on linux it is nessesery to install java zulu